mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 `DUID` is the identifier for a generator.
 Some DUIDs contain funny characters, such as `W/HOE#2` for Wivenhoe Power Station.
-This slash and hash can cause errors with misleading error messages. (e.g. if you are saving files to disk with hive partitioning on the `DUID` key.)
+This slash and hash can cause errors with misleading error messages. (e.g. if you are saving files to disk with hive partitioning on the `DUID` key, you may accidentally create an additional nested folder called `HOE#2` within parent folder `W`.)

-There are a few obscure tables (which researchers do not normally look at, such as the Market Suspension Notices in `MARKETNOTICEDATA`) which contain newline characters within the cell values (escaped with double quotes around the whole value).
+There are a few obscure tables which contain newline characters within the cell values.
+These are escaped with double quotes around the whole value.
+These are in tables which researchers do not normally look at, such as the Market Suspension Notices in `MARKETNOTICEDATA`.
 Most CSV parsing libraries can handle this.
-I am mentioning it just in case you are trying to read the data with something simple like:
+I am mentioning this just in case you are trying to read the data with something simple like:

 ```
 with open('data.CSV', 'r') as f: